supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/main_results/README.md

 Details: the script changes working directory 4 times, one for each of the outputs outlined above and requires 4 paths: 2 for annotations in `data/Fig3c` and 2 for the classical annotations.
 Make sure to set the correct paths for lines 24, 30, 208, 220, 723, 743, 777, 797.

-### Figure 5a

-Package requirements: `tidyverse`, `data.table`, `DESeq2` and `ComplexHeatmap`
-Script: `Fig5a_ExpressionHeatmaps.R`
-Data: `data/Fig5a`, classical genome annotation files from TBD and count tables from TBD
-Details: the script requires to define paths in L13-19 for the annotations, count tables and data from `data/Fig5a`.

 ### Figure 5bcd

 Package requirements: `tidyverse` and `patchwork`